ANLY580/lectures/11-natural-language-understanding/nlu.md

 <!-- #region {"slideshow": {"slide_type": "slide"}} -->
 ## What about other sorts of knowledge representation?
-- Recurrent and hierarchical information seem to work using RNNs and transformers.
+- Recursive and hierarchical information - RNNs and transformers are effective!
-- Are word representations and with sentence context it?
+- What else is there beyond word representations with sentence context?
 - What about integrating other forms of knowledge?
 Commonsense knowledge?
 - This is a fast moving discipline... stay tuned.
 <!-- #endregion -->